hugou74130/holbertonschool-printf/README.md

 ---

 <p align="center">
-Implémentation personnalisée et complète de la fonction printf en C.
+Custom and complete implementation of the printf function in C.
 <br>
 </p>